 - 2.1.4.1.
-A bidder shall be excluded from registration or prequalification and participating in a procurement procedure under the following circumstances: - a.
-He is insolvent or is in receivership or is a bankrupt or is in the process of being wound up, or have entered into an arrangement with creditors; or - b.
-His business affairs are being administered by a court, judicial officer or by an appointed liquidator; or - He has suspended business, or is in any analogous situation arising from similar procedures under the laws and regulations of the country of establishment; or - d.
-He has been found guilty of professional misconduct by a recognized tribunal or professional body; or - e.
-He has not fulfilled obligations with regard to the payment of taxes, social security or other payments due in accordance with the laws of the country in which he is established or of the Kingdom of Bhutan; or - f.
-He is debarred from participation in public procurements by any competent authority as per law. - g.
-He has not fulfilled his contractual obligations with the Employer in the past.
+A bidder shall be excluded from registration or prequalification and participating in a procurement procedure under the following circumstances: - He is insolvent or is in receivership or is a bankrupt or is in the process of being wound up, or have entered into an arrangement with creditors; - b.
+His business affairs are being administered by a court, judicial officer or by an appointed liquidator; - Definition: Business affairs being administered by a court here means the constitution of the legal entity/company is in question and therefore, under litigation.

+- He has suspended business, or is in any analogous situation arising from similar procedures under the laws and regulations of the country of establishment; - d.
+He has been found guilty of professional misconduct by a recognized tribunal or professional body; - e.
+He has not fulfilled obligations with regard to the payment of taxes, social security or other payments due in accordance with the laws of the country in which he is established or of the Kingdom of Bhutan; - f.
+He is debarred from participation in public procurements by any competent authority as per law; - g.
+He has not fulfilled his contractual obligations with the Employer in the past; or - h.
+Any other predetermined circumstances as deemed necessary by the procuring agency.

-2.2.1.
+2.1.5.
 Pre-Qualification